 A lead generation company should have a full set of digital tools at the ready to automate, manage, and track all aspects of their services.
 Look for up-to-date technology and find out whether it can be easily integrated with your own, particularly your customer relationship management (CRM) system.

-Ultimately, the main objective in asking questions is to find a company with transparency about their operations.
+Ultimately, the main thing in asking questions is to find a company with transparency about their operations.
 If you find you’re getting vague answers to basic queries about their process, it’s best to say goodbye.
 If you are interested in partnering with 360 Leads to see if we might be the perfect fit, contact us today.